DVM, Dipl. ACZM

 Texas Sealife Center

 Tim Tristan attended Texas A&M University, where he completed his DVM followed by completion of an internship at Gulf Coast Veterinary Specialists in Houston.
 He is board certified by the American Board of Veterinary Practitioners in Reptile and Amphibian Medicine and currently works in Corpus Christi, Texas.
-He is the director of the Texas Sealife Center, a wildlife hospital treating sea turtles, shorebirds and raptors and has been a member of ARAV since 1998.
+He is the director of the Texas Sealife Center, a wildlife hospital treating sea turtles, shorebirds, and raptors.
 Currently, in addition to his role as director of the Texas Sealife Center, he is the contract veterinarian for Downtown Aquarium in Houston and President of the Horned Lizard Conservation Society.
+Furthermore, he is currently president of the Association of Reptile and Amphibian Veterinarians (ARAV).

 CVPM, LVT, VTS (Clinical Practice- Exotics)